sboursault/cucumber-calc/README.md

 Cucumber is an open-source tool for executable specification.

-For this example project, I wrote a feature file to verify the behavior of the google calculator.
+For this example project, I wrote a .feature file to verify the behavior of the google calculator.

 ##  Running tests

-To run the project with maven, go to you project's folder and run :
+To run the project with maven, go to you project's folder and run:

     mvn clean test